-Any student who fails to meet the minimum satisfactory academic progress standard at the end of the Warning period will become ineligible for the financial aid programs at the College.
-The College will communicate the Termination status to the student and inform the student of the available Reinstatement and Appeal Process.
-Reinstatement Policy
+Students who fail to meet the minimum satisfactory academic progress standard at the end of the Warning period will become ineligible from the financial aid programs at the college.
+The college will communicate a status of Unsatisfactory Progress to students and inform them of the available Reinstatement and Appeal processes.